 I have experience in working with children, adolescents, adults and families with a range of difficulties.

 I have worked clinically at CAMHS, NHS (National Health Services - Schools and Triage) as a member of a multidisciplinary team of mental health professionals, supporting clients and families who struggled with complex issues, including Looked After Children.
 I have also extensively worked in primary and secondary schools across London, where I provided therapy to students and supervision to school staff.

-I have trained in child & adolescent psychotherapy, parent-child work, psychology, art psychotherapy, counselling, relational psychotherapy.
+I have trained in child & adolescent psychotherapy, parent-child therapeutic work, psychology, art psychotherapy, counselling, relational psychotherapy.
 I have also undergone official training and have qualified as an accredited clinical supervisor.

-I work sensitively and support clients around difference and equality (e.g. LGBTQI+, sex, gender, sexuality, race, culture, physical ability, neurodiversity)
+I work sensitively and support clients around difference (e.g. LGBTQI+, sex, gender, sexuality, race, culture, physical ability, neurodiversity)

 What is Integrative Psychotherapy?

 My therapeutic model is integrative; this means that it draws from several psychotherapeutic approaches, in order to adapt flexibly to the uniqueness of each client.
 It is a predominantly relational approach: it prioritises building an empathic and trusting relationship and it is based on respecting each person's needs and abilities.

 It is psychodynamic, humanistic and based on attachment theory, on the brain neurochemistry of emotional experiences and on body-related work in relation to traumatic experiences.
 It is also informed by Gestalt, TA, Neuroscience and draws from evidence-based research.